-As of March 31, 2020, we had \$40.1 million of cash.
-We believe that our existing cash will enable us to fund our operating expenses and capital expenditure requirements, make payments of interest and principal on our term loan facility with Pacific Western Bank, or PWB, and remain in compliance with the minimum cash covenant of \$8.5 million pursuant to this term loan facility, through October 2020.
+As of June 30, 2020, we had \$23.6 million of cash.
+On July 2, 2020, we received \$69.8 million in net proceeds from the issuance of 9,375,000 shares of our common stock through a public offering.
+We believe that our existing cash will enable us to fund our operating expenses and capital expenditure requirements, make payments of interest and principal on our term loan facility with Pacific Western Bank, or PWB, and remain in compliance with the minimum cash covenant of \$8.5 million pursuant to this term loan facility, into the third quarter of 2021.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 See "Liquidity and Capital Resources."

-As of March 31, 2020, we do not have any material capital expenditure commitments.
+As of June 30, 2020, we do not have any material capital expenditure commitments.